OpenIntegrationEngine/governance/governance.md

 - Escalated or Contested Issues: Referred to the Steering Committee.

 Voting Mechanics:
-- Quorum is two-thirds of eligible voters.
+- Quorum is two-thirds of eligible voters
-- Simple majority required unless specified otherwise.
+- Simple majority required unless specified otherwise
-- Abstentions do not count toward quorum.
+- Abstentions do not count toward quorum

 ## 6. Project Lifecycle